TobCap/lambdass/README.md

 What is this package?
 ---------------------

-The purpose of this package is to provide you with easy syntax for making an anonymous function.
+The purpose of this package is to provide you with an easy syntax for making an anonymous function.

 Related packages and functions
 ------------------------------